jordmllr/Mimir/design_documents/v1/tutorial_01_basic_setup.md

 **Why We Did It This Way:**

+1. **CDN Loading:** Using unpkg.com CDN for Dexie eliminates the need for npm/build tools and makes the setup simpler.
+The specific version (4.0.11) ensures consistency.

-1. **File Structure:** Separating CSS, JS, and libraries keeps code organized and makes it easier to find things as the project grows.
+2. **File Structure:** Separating CSS, JS, and libraries keeps code organized and makes it easier to find things as the project grows.

-2. **Local Server:** Even though it's just static files, using a local server prevents CORS issues when we start loading external resources and simulates how the app will work when deployed.
+3. **Local Server:** Even though it's just static files, using a local server prevents CORS issues when we start loading external resources and simulates how the app will work when deployed.

-3. **Dexie Integration:** Loading it first and testing that it's available prevents hard-to-debug issues later.
+4. **Dexie Integration:** Loading it in the `<head>` ensures it's available when our script runs.
 The console logging gives us immediate feedback.

-4. **Semantic HTML:** Using `<header>`, `<main>`, and proper structure makes the code more readable and accessible.
+5. **Semantic HTML:** Using `<header>`, `<main>`, and proper structure makes the code more readable and accessible.

-5. **CSS Reset:** The `* { box-sizing: border-box }` and margin/padding reset prevents unexpected layout issues across different browsers.
+6. **CSS Reset:** The `* { box-sizing: border-box }` and margin/padding reset prevents unexpected layout issues across different browsers.

 **Key Concepts Introduced:**
 - **Single Page Application (SPA) structure:** One HTML file that we'll enhance with JavaScript